-In March 2019, the Israeli Securities Authority issued its final recommendations on cryptocurrency rules for how to maintain a cryptocurrency space in the country.
+In March 2019, the Israeli Securities Authority issued its final recommendations on cryptocurrency rules.
+That was for how to maintain a cryptocurrency space in the country.
 Including in the report, the idea of creating a standard sandbox was voiced.

 About Leumi Bank and Bits of Gold interaction in a brief

-Notable, that although via Supreme Court decision Leumi Bank cannot block crypto exchange and its account it reportedly maintains its position against the deal with the Bits of Gold.
+Notable, via Supreme Court decision Leumi Bank cannot block cryptocurrency exchange and its account.
+It reportedly maintains its position against the deal with the Bits of Gold.

-The litigations between Israel’s oldest banking corporation Leumi and one of Israel’s largest Bitcoin brokers Bits of Gold started in 2017.
+The litigations between Israel’s oldest banking corporation Leumi and one of Israel’s most significant Bitcoin brokers Bits of Gold started in 2017.

-Back then the Israeli Supreme Court ruled in favor of Leumi in a separate case against Bits of Gold.
-The bank was able to achieve the restriction of the exchange’s account on the grounds that bitcoin operations (BTC) cannot satisfy the country’s requirements to combat money laundering (AML) activities.
+Back then, the Israeli Supreme Court ruled in favor of Leumi in a separate case against Bits of Gold.
+The bank was able to achieve the restriction of the exchange’s account.
+Because bitcoin operations (BTC) cannot satisfy the country’s requirements to combat money laundering (AML) activities.

-Nevertheless, in 2018, Anat Baron, a judge of the Israeli Supreme Court, issued a court order temporarily prohibiting Leumi from blocking the Bits of Gold bank account.
-Judge Baron noted that there is no reason to continue to block the Bits of Gold account because during the five years of the exchange operations no violations in the AML area were detected by the exchange.
+Nevertheless, in 2018, Anat Baron is a judge of the Israeli Supreme Court.
+He issued a court order temporarily prohibiting Leumi from blocking the Bits of Gold bank account.
+Judge Baron noted that there is no reason to continue to prevent the Bits of Gold account.
+Because, during the five years of the exchange operations, the exchange detected no violations in the AML area.